Holy Cross Cemetery (Colma, California): History

-Several notable people are buried at Holy Cross, including former politicians, and people of the California Gold Rush.
-Many of the people interred at the Catholic Calvary Cemetery of San Francisco, were reburied between 1937 and 1945 at Holy Cross in a project to relocate graves outside of the city.
-There is a memorial sculpture features three crosses and reads: “Interred here are the remains of 39,307 Catholics moved from Mt.
+After the San Francisco Board of Supervisors passed a measure in March 1900, banning future burials within city limits effective August 1, 1901, the development of Colma as the city's necropolis began in earnest, eventually culminating in the eviction of the existing cemeteries.
+Many of the people interred at the Catholic Calvary Cemetery were reburied between 1937 and 1945 at Holy Cross in a project to relocate graves outside of the city.
+There is a memorial sculpture at Holy Cross erected in 1993 to mark the moved remains, which features three crosses and reads: "Interred here are the remains of 39,307 Catholics moved from Mt.
 Calvary Cemetery in 1940 and 1941 by order of the San Francisco Board of Supervisors.
-Rest in God’s Loving Care.”
+Rest in God's Loving Care."